 We are also pleased to announce that we have received a generous Awards for All grant from the National Lottery Community Fund and will be using this money both to encourage local wildlife and to enhance community involvement with the wild areas of the village.

-We have so far used money from this fund to re-excavate and line the pond at the woodland and put six new nesting boxes in the churchyard.
-Other plans include purchasing tools, study equipment and two trail cameras to monitor the wildlife at the woodland, planting trees and wild flowers, funding a leaflet and on-site information board and supporting four community events throughout the year.
+We have so far used money from this fund to re-excavate and line the pond at the Community Woodland and put new nesting boxes in the churchyard, Queen Square garden and around the school grounds.
+We have also purchased a Skinner moth trap in order to investigate which moths are visiting the woodland and other areas of the village, and installed an information board kindly designed for us by Kate and Simon Mears (see below).
+Other plans include purchasing tools, study equipment and two trail cameras to monitor the wildlife at the woodland, planting trees and wild flowers, producing an information leaflet, and continuing to support community events and school activities throughout the year.

 Looking after the Community Woodland includes the routine maintenance tasks of grass cutting, scrub removal and tree pruning.
-We also put up and check bird boxes, feed birds in winter, count bees and butterflies, record flowering plants and monitor the wildlife of the site.
+We also put up and check bird boxes, feed birds in winter, count bees, butterflies and moths, record flowering plants and monitor the wildlife of the site.

-We have recently extended the site with an area of pond, shrub bank and butterfly bank and have added several structures in which invertebrates, small mammals, slow-worms and amphibians can shelter.
+We have recently extended the site with an area of pond, shrub bank, butterfly bank and bee bank and have added several structures in which invertebrates, small mammals, slow-worms and amphibians can shelter.
 We hope that a large living willow arch and a willow tunnel for children will enhance people’s enjoyment of the site.

 Male Common Blue butterfly © Kate Mears 2019